 - Up to six (6) credit hours may be for non-law courses approved for credit towards the J.D. (except for dual degree programs that specifically provide otherwise) (Rule 22); and

 - Up to four (4) credits for an externship in a semester and up to seven (7) total externship credits towards the JD degree.
 Alternatively, if special approval has been granted for a single semester seven (7) credit externship in Colorado or a single semester ten (10) credit externship at a national or international placement (Rule 24).

 Please keep these caps in mind as you continue to work towards your degree requirements, as credits earned in excess of any these caps will NOT count towards the 89 needed to graduate.
 For example, if you take 16 credits of courses listed under Rule 36B, only 14 will count towards graduation, and you will need to take an additional two credits in uncapped courses to graduate.
 See the Law School Rules for more information.

 Additional Things to Keep in Mind

-We also encourage you to periodically check MyCUInfo and your transcript to be sure your credits are accurate.
+We also encourage you to periodically check Buff Portal and your transcript to be sure your credits are accurate.
 If you have successfully petitioned to receive J.D. credit for a graduate course taken in another department, please make sure that your transcript reflects that course.
 If it does not, please let the Registrar’s Office know.
-If you are working toward a dual degree, take special care to work with your other department as well to ensure that you are on track to receive both degrees.
+If you are working towards a dual degree, take special care to work with your other department as well to ensure that you are on track to receive both degrees.

 Finally, please note that ABA standards do not permit students to enroll in more than 18 credits at any time.
 Fallsession and wintersession courses do not count towards that semester's 18-credit cap IF the faculty member requires all coursework to be complete before the start of the fall or spring semester (as is the case, for example, if the course has a final at the end of the fallsession or wintersession period but not if the course requires a paper that is not due until sometime during the following semester).